son4holmes/KSA-Mod-Loader/README.md

 - Critical Fix: Mods will now correctly be added to the Manifest.toml
 ## 0.1.6b
 - General: General bugfix
+## 0.1.7
+- Added a dependency whitelist, once mods are on the whitelist they can be redownloaded automatically, until then it prompts with the link for security.
+- You can now download and update StarMap through KSAMM
+- Other bug fixes

 ## Quickstart Guide:
 1. Run KSAModManager.exe